club-eco-numerique-ulaval/jeux-de-quebec-a24/README.md

 A CSV file containing data from the Open Food Facts database is also necessary.
 The file path needs to be assigned to the constant `OFF_EXPORT_PATH` in `server/main.py`

-The necessary attribution text for the use of data from the two sources is already present in the UI.
+The necessary attribution text for the use of data from the two sources at the time of writing is already present in the UI.

 ### Server Setup